gianludam/gianludam.github.io/_talks/Bobbio.md

 location: "Lecce, IT"
 ---

-I presented these notes at the 2019 SISP (Società Italiana di Scienza Politica) conference in Lecce.
+I presented these notes at the 2019 SISP (Società Italiana di Scienza Politica) conference in Lecce (IT).

 [Download slides here (Italian)](/files/SISP2019Slides.pdf)